-Will robotics, machine learning, and artificial intelligence, the buzzwords of this decade, disrupt your job?
-Here are the types of situations that are at risk:
+Yes, even in the financial services sector, robotics, machine learning, and artificial intelligence will disrupt or eliminate your job.
+Here are the types of jobs that are at risk:

 - Tasks that are simple and repetitious